 How eLearning authoring tools have evolved over time

-Some of it can be traced to the evolution of eLearning authoring tools, outlined in the image above.
+Some of it can be traced to the evolution of digital learning authoring tools, outlined in the image above.
 Over the years, these tools have evolved from simple text and images publishing platforms, to fully interactive authoring environments.

 However, it’s worth noting that the dip in the 2000s was due mainly to internet bandwidth limitations (and the onset of dot-com disasters), along with the rise of, and over-reliance on, rapid authoring tools.
 Just to be clear: rapid tools have their place, but when all of your content looks the same and doesn’t really engage your staff, then there’s something wrong – and your staff are being short-changed.